hswolff/votey-uppy/README.md

 - [ ] Let user edit their profile details
   - Can change their username
   - Make sure their username change reflects in Item
+- [ ] Let admins set status when creating a new item